sandipan-ai95/gpt-oss-finetuning/README.md

 # GPT-OSS-20B Medical Reasoning Chatbot

 This repository contains a fine-tuned version of `openai/gpt-oss-20b`, adapted to provide medically grounded answers in response to user queries.
-The model is designed to simulate **clinical reasoning** based on natural language questions, especially useful for educational, triage, and general health information purposes.
+The model is designed to simulate **clinical reasoning** and **multilanguage support** based on natural language questions, especially useful for educational, triage, and general health information and language translation and understanding purposes.

 ---